FAIRY FLAX

 4th Sept 2010, Shining Tor, Derbyshire.
 Photo: © RWD

 Petals are rounded-diamond shaped.
 Translucent veins very apparent.
+Five stamens with yellow pollen concentrically surrounding five stigmas.

 4th Sept 2010, Shining Tor, Derbyshire.
 Photo: © RWD

-The dead brown, empty shells of the flowerheads create a fuzz looking like a dead grass.
+The dead, brown, empty shells of the flowerheads create a fuzz looking like a dead grass.

 Distribution